 This, coupled with one of the most stormworthy designs, while still being lighter and more packable than the majority of the competition, make this model perfect for backpackers, mountaineers, and hikers.
 Its stretchy fabric allowed great freedom of movement, which helps this model adapt to a wide range of users, adding to its exceptional versatility.

 Outdoor Research Foray

-It goes far beyond just pit zips and venting pockets and includes "torso flow pit-zips" that fully separate like a poncho, unzipping from the hem to your triceps down the sides of the jacket.
-If you seek a product that could cross over into the durable hardshell category but highly value the ventilation features common to the best rain jackets, the Foray might be for you.
+It goes far beyond just pit zips and venting pockets and includes "torso flow pit-zips" that fully separate the sides of the jacket more attuned to a poncho, unzipping from the hem to your triceps down the sides of the jacket.
+If you seek a product that could cross over into the durable hardshell category and highly value ventilation features, then the Foray might be for you.

-Read full review: Outdoor Research Foray
+Read review: Outdoor Research Foray

 Analysis and Test Results